Experienced a pay cut? Here’s what to do next:

 If you’re considering budgeting mistakes to avoid, know that you’re less likely to stick to a budget if you don’t have clearly defined financial goals.
 You’re more likely to commit to your budget and be disciplined in your spending if you’re working toward a specific milestone.

-“I initially created a budget because everyone said it was the responsible thing to do,” says Chonce Maddox, the personal finance writer behind My Debt Epiphany, a blog that focuses on eliminating debt and budgeting.
+“I initially created a budget because everyone said it was the responsible thing to do,” says Chonce Maddox, the personal finance writer for a blog that focuses on eliminating debt and budgeting.
 “After a while, I started to resent my budget because it felt like it was keeping me from doing the things I wanted to do.”

 Her “aha” moment came when she realized she actually did have motivation to start budgeting: She wanted to get out of debt.
 “At this point, I realized I wanted to budget, and it helped me be consistent with planning my spending,” Maddox says.
 She ended up using a budget to pay off more than $30,000 in student loans in less than three years.

-Elle Martinez, the founder of the relationship-focused website and podcast Couple Money, had a different money motivation with her significant other: to live off one income and save for big financial milestones with the other.
+Elle Martinez, the founder of a relationship-focused website and podcast, had a different money motivation with her significant other: to live off one income and save for big financial milestones with the other.
 Any essential expenses (think housing and food) would be covered by their first income, while the second would go toward traveling, paying off debt and starting a business.
 “This goal has been a huge factor in staying consistent with our budgeting routine,” Martinez says.

 Do you want to pay off those student loans once and for all?
 Save for a down payment for your dream home?
 Travel around the world?
 To avoid this common budgeting mistake, write down the goals that make you tick and how much you’ll need to save to accomplish them.
 When you’re tempted to stray from your budget, review your goals for the motivation to stay on course.